arangace/Ursus-Bot-Public/README.md

 This repo is a copy of the private repo but without private sensitive information, which is stored on a local .env and on heroku for deploymnent.

 ## NOTE:
-- As this bot is developed using an older version of Discord.JS, without the use of Guilds, bot is reployed to a fixed channel based on channel ID.
+- As this bot is developed using an older version of Discord.JS, without the use of Guilds, bot is deployed to a fixed channel based on channel ID.
+- Bot can be accessed on the private discord server and is active 24/7
 - Heroku web cannot be opened as this is a bot and therefore, utilises workers instead

 ## DEV NOTES: